TrenchBoot/documentation/documentation/Glossary.md

 "Late Launch".

 #### Explicit Trust:
-When a trustor has explicitly established a degree of trust with a trustee
+When a trustor has explicitly established a degree of trust with a trustee.

 #### Implicit Trust:
-When a trustor has relied upon a trustee to establish a degree of trust with another trustee
+When a trustor has relied upon a trustee to establish a degree of trust with another trustee.

 #### Root of Trust:
 An idempotent mechanism whereby the result is used to assert a fact about the